symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

         }
     }

-Menus are hierarchical, PHPCR-ODM is also hierarchical, what a good fit!
-Here you add an additional mapping to enable us to get the children of this node and satisfy the ``NodeInterface`` contract.
+Menus are hierarchical, PHPCR-ODM is also hierarchical.
+Here you add an additional mapping, ``@Children``, which will cause PHPCR-ODM to populate the annotated property instance ``$children`` with the child documents of this document.

 The options are the options used by KnpMenu system when rendering the menu.
 The menu URL is inferred from the ``content`` option (note that you added the